 - Avoid cigarette smoke (the main cause of bronchitis)

-- Flu vaccination (since when you get bronchitis from flu virus)
+- Flu vaccination (since when you get bronchitis from the flu virus)

 - Washing hands regularly